dreamcloudapp/esa-legacy/README.md

 That means that a straightforward way to read the bzip stream ends somewhere near the beginning of the file.
 You need to read the whole dump, not just the beginning.
 This implementation takes care of that.

+### 5) Put the dump in the folder

+Take your downloaded Wikipedia database dump (a zipped file in .bz2 format, e.g. `simplewiki-20211201-pages-articles-multistream.xml.bz2`), and put it in the folder you just made, e.g. `enwiki`.

+### 6) Build the index

+This takes some time.
+On Mac:
+Make the `esa.sh` file executable: `chmod +x esa.sh` `./esa.sh --resolve-templates enwiki\simplewiki-20210101-pages-articles-multistream.xml.bz2 index\simple-templates.xml.bz2`
+On Windows:
+`./esa.bat --resolve-templates enwiki\simplewiki-20210101-pages-articles-multistream.xml.bz2 index\simple-templates.xml.bz2`

 ### Indexing